 The 30,000 square metres worth of new public space – designed to complement and build on nearby parkland at Wyndham Park and the Werribee River – will also feature some distinctive public art.

 Gigantic emu feet sculptures by artist Vicki Couzens will take pride of place at the base of 2 bridge columns.
 The emu theme will also be reflected in a series of footprints etched into a pathway leading towards the Werribee River.

-A ‘yarning circle’ representing an emu’s nest will provide a place for gathering and reflection, while the skate park will boast a mixture of ramps, rails and obstacles catering for a range of ages and abilities.
+A yarning circle representing an emu’s nest will provide a place for gathering and reflection, while the skate park will boast a mixture of ramps, rails and obstacles catering for a range of ages and abilities.

-Meanwhile, progress at nearby Cherry Street, also in Werribee, means this level crossing is on track to be removed by Easter.
-Work is also underway to remove the Old Geelong Road level crossing, nearby in Hoppers Crossing, on track to be completed in 2022.
+Meanwhile, strong progress at nearby Cherry Street, also in Werribee, means this level crossing is on track to be removed by Easter, well ahead of schedule.

 A new road bridge will soon open to traffic, taking vehicles over the rail line at a location 250m from the existing level crossing site.
 Pedestrians and cyclists will be able to continue to use the route across the tracks until a new underpass is opened at a later time.